Sexually transmitted infections (STIs)

 How do I catch it?

-LGV is transmitted through anal or vaginal sex, and possibly through the use of sex toys if they are not washed or if a new condom is not used on the toy for each sexual partner.
+LGV is transmitted through anal, vaginal or oral sex, and possibly through the use of sex toys if they are not washed or if a new condom is not used on the toy for each sexual partner.